Home » Career » Cybersecurity Career Guide – How to Become a Cyber Warrior

 Cybersecurity, an In-Demand Career

-That’s why Cybersecurity has become one of the “in-demand” careers for 2020 and beyond.
+That’s why Cybersecurity is an “in-demand” career.
 According to the U.S. Department of Commerce, the rising demand for cybersecurity professionals (Cyber Warriors) exceeds nearly every other career field.
-In fact, there are approximately 350,000 cybersecurity jobs currently unfilled in the U.S. Other sources indicate that there will be at least 3.5 million unfilled cybersecurity jobs worldwide by 2021.

 Cyber Warriors can choose to focus on any of the many different areas within the Cybersecurity field.
 One of the largest areas of specialization is Protection and Defense.
 This category of cybersecurity includes specialties such as: